usamaasif24/digital-design-fabrication/README.md

 </p>
 <p align="center"><em>Fig 17: CAD model of the stand, front/top/right planes visible</em></p>

-The shape was kept simple on purpose — flat panels, one slot — so it could print without supports if oriented properly, based on what we covered in the lecture about overhang angles and the slicer's support threshold.
+The shape was kept simple on purpose — flat panels, one slot — so it could print without supports if oriented properly, based on what was covered in the lecture about overhang angles and the slicer's support threshold.

 ---

 ## Slicing

-We laid the STL on its side in the slicer, using the triangular face as the base instead of standing it up on its thin edge.
+I laid the STL on its side in the slicer, using the triangular face as the base instead of standing it up on its thin edge.
 That kept the long sloped face shallow enough to stay under the default support threshold, so the main body didn't need any supports at all.
 The small tab at the back had a bit of an overhang, so the slicer added a few support lines under it.

 <p align="center">
   <img src="ex8_slicer_preview.jpg" width="450">